scapy.sendrecv module

 Scapy raw function to send a packet and receive its answer.
 WARNING: This is an internal function.
 Using sr/srp/sr1/srp is more appropriate in many cases.

-scapy.sendrecv.sndrcvflood(pks: SuperSocket, pkt: List[Packet] | Packet | SetGen[Packet] | _PacketList[Packet], inter: int = 0, maxretries: int | None = None, verbose: int | None = None, chainCC: bool = False, timeout: int | None = None) Tuple[SndRcvList, PacketList][source]
+scapy.sendrecv.sndrcvflood(pks: SuperSocket, pkt: Sequence[Packet] | Packet | SetGen[Packet] | _PacketList[Packet], inter: int = 0, maxretries: int | None = None, verbose: int | None = None, chainCC: bool = False, timeout: int | None = None) Tuple[SndRcvList, PacketList][source]

 sndrcv equivalent for flooding.